Need Help Booking? Call Us

 Another important aspect of preparation is to seek medical advice from a doctor before travel from your home, especially if you have respiratory concerns or other health issues such as food or drink allergies.
 Travel insurance is also essential for trek preparation; we recommend obtaining insurance that covers emergency evacuation during the Mera Peak Climbing, as the trek takes place in a remote area where emergency medical care are difficult to access.
 By following these guidelines, you can successfully complete the 15 days Mera Peak Climbing without any issues.

-The itinerary provided given below is a just guideline for the Mera Peak Trekking and Climbing.
-If you have your own itinerary, we are flexible to follow it.
-If not, we will be happy to create a new itinerary based on your requirements and vacation time frame.
-This trek can be customized according to your preferred duration, budget, and schedule.
+The itinerary provided below is a general guideline for the Mera Peak Climbing expedition.
+If you already have your own itinerary, we are flexible and happy to follow it.
+If not, we can gladly design a custom itinerary based on your specific requirements, available vacation time, budget, and preferred timeframe.

-After breakfast in the Kothe, we will leave to Thangnak and the trail is leading gradually ascend through Yak pastures beside the Hinku River in the valley.
-You will be enjoyed with outstanding view of Mera Peak and others hills.
-There are basic tea-houses to provide meal and accommodation for further ascend.
+After breakfast in Kothe, we will leave for Thangnak.
+The trekking trail gradually ascends through yak pastures along the Hinku River in the valley.
+Today, you will also enjoy outstanding views of Mera Peak and the surrounding hills.
+There are basic teahouses along the way that provide meals and accommodation for the onward journey.

 Today we will leave to Khare Camp from Thangnak.
 You will feel bit difficult hiking day due to increase high altitude and walk through rocky moraine trail.
 That day is short distance but takes about 3/4 hours to reach Khare.
 Khare Camp is popular place to acclimatization point of the Mera Peak Climbing.
 There are few basic tea houses and you can see some snow peak mountains.

-Today is technically adventure hiking day towards the Mera Peak High camp.
-The trail is a gradually ascend over the Mera glacier and steeply climb up through rocky path to Mera-La Pass to reach Mera High Camp.
-Some time snowed on there and hard to find the trail as well as will be numerous of crevasses along the way.
-Then climbing staff will set up tent camp and food for the overnight stay.
-From there you will see excellent views of Mt.
-Everest, Makalu, Cho Oyu, the south face of Lhotse, Nuptse, Chamlang, Baruntse and many others snow peak mountains.
+Today is an adventurous hiking day toward Mera Peak High Camp after breakfast.
+The trail gradually ascends over the Mera Glacier and then steeply climbs through a rocky path to Mera-La Pass, leading to the High Camp.
+Sometimes there may be snow on the trail, making it difficult to navigate, and you will encounter numerous crevasses along the way.
+The climbing staff will set up the tent camp and prepare meals for the overnight stay.
+From this vantage point, you will enjoy breathtaking views of Mount Everest, Makalu, Cho Oyu, the south face of Lhotse, Nuptse, Chamlang, Baruntse, and many other snow-capped peaks.

 Our well-experienced and genuinely knowledgeable trekking guides and the best porters at High Pass Adventure have been working together to provide excellent service, ensuring a quality tour that creates a lifetime of memorable experiences.
 We pay our trekking and tour guides and porters salaries that are higher than the government-fixed amounts.
 All our costs are transparent; clearly detailing what is included and excluded.
 You can follow the listing below for more details about the costs: